A Gap in Nature: Discovering the World's Extinct Animals by Stephen F. Flannery and Peter Schouten

 Lighthouse keeper David Lyall was lonely, so he brought a cat to live with him.
 Lyall's post, Stephen's Island, lay in the Cook Strait, the oceanic fracture that splits New Zealand.
 Many species of flightless bird -- moas, kakapos, kiwis -- lived on the islands before the the successive invasions of the Maori and the British.
 Hunting by humans and their pets exterminated all but a few of these.

-Stephens Island was the last stand of a relic of the days before the humans brought their dogs, their pigs, and rats to the island, covera tiny flightless bird that scampered about "like mice" on the remote rock.
+Stephens Island was the last stand of a relic of the days before the humans brought their dogs, their pigs, and rats to the island, a tiny flightless bird that scampered about "like mice" on the remote rock.
 Lyall's cat enjoyed the sport of hunting them.
 Every few days, it would bring one of the avians home to Daddy, who sent seventeen of the less ravaged carcasses to distant museums.
 After a year of its predation, this cat single-handedly pushed the Stephen's Island wren into extinction.
 No other feline has served in the exclusive capacity as death angel for a whole species.

 Flannery and Scouten have written a marvellous, tear-provoking coffee table book.
 Schouten's pictures recreate the living semblances of some 103 creatures of land, sea, and air, many of which are known only from skeletons, skins, or pickled cadavers.
 Flannery's accompanying text tells the stories of egg plunder, habitat destruction, over-hunting, and species invasion that killed off the Dodo, the Stellar's Sea Cow, the Great Auk, the Labrador Duck, the Thyalacine, and many other creatures we will never see again. "[T]his has been one of the most exciting projects I have ever been involved in," Flannery writes in the preface, "because it has allowed me to capture....a tiny flicker of the wonder of the lost world."